Skip to main content

 A “No” vote means you want Highland Park to withdraw from DART membership.
 The ballot asks: “Shall Dallas Area Rapid Transit be continued in the Town of Highland Park?”
 Voting NO ends our membership.
 Voting Yes continues it.

-DART would cease all service within town limits the day after the election is certified.
-For Highland Park, that means the single Preston Road bus route (Route 237) and GoLink on-demand service would end.
-The town can and will explore alternative transit providers — including rideshare-based on-demand options — to replace these services at a fraction of the current cost.
+DART would cease all service within town limits once the election results are certified.
+For Highland Park, that means the single Preston Road bus route (Route 237), GoLink on-demand, and paratransit service would end.
+The town has been working with Via Transportation since October 2025 and is prepared to stand up alternative providers — including on-demand microtransit and contracted paratransit — at a fraction of the current cost.

-In 2025, Highland Park contributed approximately $8 million to DART — just 1% of DART's $900 million sales tax revenue.
-The 2026 projection is approximately $9 million.
-In return, DART's total service investment within town limits was approximately $1.9 million in 2023 — primarily the Preston Road bus route averaging about 33 riders per day.
+Highland Park dedicates one cent (1%) of its local sales tax to DART — half of the Town's entire allowable sales-tax capacity.
+The annual contribution has grown from roughly $3.4 million in 2014 to approximately $8 million in 2025, with the 2026 projection at approximately $9 million.
+In return, DART's service investment within town limits was about $1.9 million in 2023 — primarily the Preston Road bus route averaging 33 riders per day.
+That's roughly 30 cents on the dollar.

 Mass transit is vital to the region's long-term success — and that's precisely the problem.
-DART's current funding and governance model is broken.
-It relies on just 13 cities while serving a region of millions, with no new members in over 40 years.
+DART's funding model relies almost entirely on just 13 member cities while serving a region of millions, with no new members in over 40 years and two original members already withdrawn.
+In FY2023, Dallas received services worth 169% of its sales-tax contribution — a $283 million surplus subsidized by “donor” cities like Highland Park, which received just 30%.
 Mayor Beecherl and the Town Council have called on the Legislature to create a fully restructured regional transit authority with an equitable, region-wide funding model.
 Voting No sends that message clearly.

 The municipal election is Saturday, May 2, 2026.
 Early voting runs April 20–28.
 Check with Dallas County Elections at dallascountyvotes.org for polling locations and registration deadlines.
 You must be a registered voter in Highland Park.